hadiforoughi/AnonymousChat/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-this project runs on linux operating system, if you haven,t linux you must change code for running in your system.
+this project runs on linux operating system, if you don't have linux you must change code for running in your system.

 ### Prerequisites